Construction Accident Lawyers in New Jersey

 What are the steps of filing a construction accident claim?

-The first step would be to determine where the accident happened and who would be responsible for the safety of the public and the individual injured.
-That could include multiple different entities, including, but not limited to the property owner, any insurer on that property, property management company, instruction company, contractor and subcontractor.
+The first step would be to determine where the accident happened and who is responsible for public safety and that of the victim.
+That can include multiple entities, including but not limited to the property owner, any insurers on that property, the property management company, the instruction company, the subcontractor and more.

 Once we’re able to identify those entities, the process to file a claim may be different depending on whether or not, for example, any public entities are involved, such as the state, city, municipality, court authority, or things of that nature.

-A lot of times in construction accidents it’s difficult to identify exactly who is involved.
-That might require requesting records that are maintained by the municipality, which we would legally get access to.
-Next, file claims by putting insurance companies on notice through certificates of insurance files with the proper agency.
+Oftentimes, it can be difficult to identify exactly who is involved in a construction accident.
+That may require requesting records that are maintained by the municipality, which we would need to obtain legal access to.
+Next, claims will need to be filed with insurance companies using the appropriate certificates of insurance.

 Sometimes it would involve filing a lawsuit right away in order to require the general contractor and property owners to turn over specific information.